shikijs/shiki/docs/packages/transformers.md

 ## CSS rules not included

-Shiki does not come with any CSS rules by default.
-You need to provide your own CSS rules to style Shiki's HTML output.
+Transformers only applies classes and does not come with styles; you can provide your own CSS rules to style them properly.

 ## Transformers